 Serotonin drugs work by increasing the levels in your body so as to combat the effects of depression.

 They work by stopping the reuptake of serotonin in your brain, which basically means there is more serotonin available.

 Antidepressants are prescribed by your doctor, so you should seek advice if you want to go for this option.

 Here are some of the serotonin drugs that are prescribed for depression:

 There is a range of side-effects from these drugs however, that you should consider and discuss with your doctor.

 You could expect to experience insomnia, headaches, restlessness and nausea for instance.

 Increasing serotonin in the brain is fantastic if you are looking to relax.
 However, if you have work to do, it can be counter-productive.

-Instead, we recommend you use BrainZyme Elite.
+Instead, we recommend you use Brainzyme Focus Elite.
 Elite is the first of its kind 3-in-1 brain supplement, multivitamin and probiotic.

-It has been formulated to make you feel calm, pleasant and cooperative as well as increasing concentration, mental performance and reducing tiredness.
+It has been formulated to help you feel less tense and more positive, as well as increasing concentration, mental performance and reducing tiredness.